 As a participant in the healthcare industry, our operations and relationships, and those of our clients, are regulated by a number of federal, state and local governmental entities.
 The impact of this regulation on us is direct, to the extent we are ourselves subject to these laws and regulations, and is also indirect, both in terms of the level of government reimbursement available to our clients and in that, in a number of situations, even if we are not directly regulated by specific healthcare laws and regulations, our products must be capable of being used by our clients in a manner that complies with those laws and regulations.
 The ability of our clients to do so could affect the marketability of our products or our compliance with our client contracts, or even expose us to direct liability under the theory that we had assisted our clients in a violation of healthcare laws or regulations.
 Because our business relationships with physicians, hospitals and other provider clients are unique and the healthcare IT industry as a whole is relatively young, the application of many state and federal regulations to our business operations and to our clients is uncertain.
-In the U.S., there are federal and state privacy and security laws; fraud and abuse laws, including anti-kickback laws and limitations on physician referrals; numerous quality measurement programs being adopted by our clients; and laws related to distribution and marketing, including off-label promotion of prescription drugs, which may be directly or indirectly applicable to our operations and regulatory and regulations spractices of our clients by courts or regulatory authorities could result in a determination that could adversely affect us.
+In the U.S., there are federal and state privacy and security laws; fraud and abuse laws, including anti-kickback laws and limitations on physician referrals; numerous quality measurement programs being adopted by our clients; and laws related to distribution and marketing, including off-label promotion of prescription drugs, which may be directly or indirectly applicable to our operations and relationships or the business practices of our clients.
+It is possible that a review of our business practices or those of our clients by courts or regulatory authorities could result in a determination that could adversely affect us.
 Furthermore, as we expand our business globally, we become subject to comparable laws and regulations in each non-U.S. jurisdiction in which we operate, which creates additional risks.
-See the risk factor entitled "Our business is subject to the subject to the risks of global operations" below for more informat
+See the risk factor entitled "Our business is subject to the risks of global operations" below for more information.